GUIDELINES FOR THE PROCEDURE TO APPEAL AN EXPULSION TO THE ACADEMIC STANDING APPEALS COMMITTEE – Winter 2023

 - Interest courses: You may wish to take non-credit interest courses through Adult Education or a community centre.
 Taking these courses could help you to decide what your interests are and help in planning future studies.

 - Consider working.
 A student often fails because he/she tries to work too many hours and study at the same time.
 Take the opportunity this year to work full time.
 Save enough money to study full time – without the need to work at the same time.
 Use work to get some experience; find out more about yourself and the rest of the world.
 References from jobs might help in your re-admission.
-To look for work:
+The Student Employment Centre can help you with job searching, resume writing and interview skills.

 - If you can’t find full-time employment work consider volunteer work.
 The worst thing you could do this year is to do nothing.
 Paying jobs can be difficult to find, but there is always a need for volunteers at hospitals, community organizations, etc. Volunteer work can give you an opportunity to gain experience that could lead to paid employment.
 It can also help you to explore possible career areas.
 Again, references and gained experience will help in re admission.
 For more information phone the Volunteer Bureau of Montreal, 514-842-3351.